Farmer School of Business

 Upperclass advisors for all business majors are assigned by the department of major, and the assignment is posted.
 Each program also has a chief advisor who coordinates the advising procedures within a department and represents the department on the committee that hears student petitions, the Divisional Committee of Advisors.
-Divisional advisors advise first and second year students and are also available to help business students with special problems.
+Divisional advisors advise first-, second-, and third-year students and are also available to help business students with special problems.
 Advising assignments and information is available at the following website: http://MiamiOH.edu/fsb/resources/advising.

 Special Admission Requirements

 Admission to the Farmer School of Business is limited, and the criteria for admission are subject to change as enrollment demands vary.

 Admission to the Farmer School of Business